rishabh1403/blog-source/posts/coding/leetcode/2020/03/217-contains-duplicate.md

 ### Time complexity

 We are adding all the numbers from the array into the set.
-So the complexity would be dependent on implementation of Set.
+So the *complexity would be dependent on the implementation of Set*.
 If I would have to take a guess, time complexity would be linear **O(n)**.

 ### Space complexity